Find The Best Insurance

 (To see how your interst rate affects your monthly mortgage payments, try our mortgage calculator.)

-Preapproval is the first step.
+Preapproval is the first step in the mortgage process.
 After you lock down a home you like, you need to get approved.
 Before the mortgage is official, you’ll receive a closing disclosure, which lists your actual mortgage amount and interest rate.
 Once you sign, these become what you have to pay.

 With a fixed-rate mortgage, your interest rate stays the same throughout the life of the mortgage.
 (Mortgages usually last for 15 or 30 years, and payments must be made monthly.)
 While this means that your interest rate can never go up, it also means that it could be higher on average than an adjustable-rate mortgage over time.